7 Simple Ways To Treat Teenage Acne At Home

-Does your teenager dread the appearance of pimples on her face?
-Acne can have a physical and psychological impact on teens.
-Here are some simple ways to treat this condition at home.
+Is your teenager alarmed at the appearance of pimples on the face?
+Acne occurs due to a sudden surge in hormones during puberty.
+Here are some simple home remedies to treat this condition.

 Teenage can be an exciting period for youngsters and a challenging one too.
 There are so many changes to cope with -- their body, the surge in hormones, peer pressure, identity crisis and so on.
-Another challenge they have to cope with during their growing up years, is acne.
+Another challenge that teens must cope with during their growing up years is acne.
 In fact, puberty and acne seem to go hand in hand.
-However, it should not be taken lightly.
-For, those red bumps on your teen’s face might just leave a scar for life and have an adverse effect on her self-esteem.

 Acne is a skin outbreak that appears in the form of red bumps.
-It is caused by the overproduction of oil and a substance called sebum in the skin, which along with dead skin, clog the pores.
-This results in skin problems like pimples (an inflamed red pore that contains pus), whiteheads (when the pore is clogged and bulges out), cysts (large and painful bumps), and blackheads (when the pore is clogged and the exposure to the air makes the top blackish).
-Although acne can affect anyone, it is prominent during the teenage years.
+It is caused by the overproduction of oil and a substance called sebum in the skin.
+These, along with dead skin, clog the pores.
+This results in skin problems like pimples (an inflamed red pore that contains pus), whiteheads (formed when the pore is clogged with dead skin cells, oil and dirt), cysts (large and painful bumps), and blackheads (formed when the dead skin cells reacts with oxygen present in the air).
+Although acne can affect anyone, it is more prominent during the teenage years.

-Note: Acne is not restricted to the face alone.
-Although many eruptions occur in the face, acne can cause outbreaks on the back, the chest, and even the arms.
+Note: Acne usually occurs on the face.
+However, acne outbreaks can also affect the back, the chest, and even the arms.

-Acne is primarily a skin condition and can damage your teen’s skin.
-But, it can also have a negative effect on your teen’s psyche.
-Acne can:
+Acne is primarily a condition which can damage your teen’s skin.
+At times, having bad, unhealthy skin can have a negative effect on a teen’s psyche.
+In some teens, acne can:

 According to a review published in the Archives of Dermatological Research, irregular sleep hours and stress is linked to adult female acne.